MarkAppprogrammer/MarkAppprogrammer.github.io/_posts/2025-04-18-all-about-int.md

 ## Cool Tricks

 The more time you spend integrating, the more shortcuts you will find.
 Yet beware, too many shortcuts can lead to more mistakes.
-For example, one cool integration trick I learned from Griffiths' famous Quantum Mechanics textbook is shortcuts when integrating over symmetric intervals.
+For example, one cool integration trick I learned from Griffith's famous Quantum Mechanics textbook is shortcuts when integrating over symmetric intervals.
 For example, we have an integral over the interval $$[-a, a]$$.
 If the function we are integrating is odd (that is $$f(-x) = -f(x)$$ ) we have:

 $$ \int_{-a}^{a} f(x) dx = 0$$

 Yes, I typed that right, the answer is $$0$$.
-Now before you go and Google the answer, think about what an odd function is (specifically, its end behaviour) and why a symmetric interval.
+Now before you go and Google the answer, think about what an odd function is (specifically, its end behavior) and why a symmetric interval.
 For an even function (that is $$f(-x) = f(x)$$) we have:

 $$ \int_{-a}^{a} f(x) dx = 2\int_{0}^{a} f(x) dx$$